cmjd1993/RepData_PeerAssessment1/PA1_template.md

 ## 288 Levels: 0 5 10 15 20 25 30 35 40 45 50 55 100 105 110 115 120 ...
 2355
 ```

+The 5-minute interval with the maximum number of steps is interval 835 with 206.17 steps

 ## Imputing missing values